sdiehl/kaleidoscope/tutorial.md

   codegenTop $ S.Function ("binary" ++ name) args body
 ```

-Now for our binary operator instead of failing with an the presence of a binary operator not declared in our
+Now for our binary operator instead of failing with the presence of a binary operator not declared in our
 ``binops`` list, we instead create a call to a named "binary" function with the operator name.

 ```haskell